The compactness of ultra faint dwarf galaxies : a new challenge ?: Results

-The left panels of Fig.~\ref{fig:R12vsRedshift1} and \ref{fig:R12vsRedshift2} show the time evolution of the clusters size traced by their half-mass radius shown as a function of redshift.
+The left panels of Figs.~\ref{fig:R12vsRedshift1} and \ref{fig:R12vsRedshift2} show the time evolution of cluster size traced by their half-mass radius, shown as a function of redshift.
 The red curves correspond to the mass-dominant clusters.
-The size of the formed UFDs at $z=0$ ($R_{1/2,\rm{fin}}$), is given in Tab.~\ref{tab:ufds2}, and is drawn as the black horizontal curve.
-All clusters have a size above the resolution of the gravity force which is shown by the dotted lines.
-This guarantees the safe numerical treatment and prevents uncontrolled heating by two body relaxation.
-With our choice of $f_{\star,\rm{fid}}$ that favour a larger number of particles in clusters and consequently their initial size, no cluster is initially found with a half-mass smaller than $10\,\rm{pc}$.
-We will see in Sec.~\ref{sec:fstar_influence} the influence on the size of decreasing the number of particles in clusters.
-Fig.~\ref{fig:MhalovsTime} complements Fig.~\ref{fig:R12vsRedshift1} and \ref{fig:R12vsRedshift2} by showing the time evolution of the virial mass of the halo that host the main cluster and corresponds to the halo of the final UFD.
+The sizes of the formed UFDs at $z=0$ ($R_{1/2,\rm{fin}}$) are given in Table~\ref{tab:ufds2}, and are drawn as the black horizontal curve.
+All clusters have a size above the resolution of the gravity force, which is shown by the dotted lines.
+This guarantees safe numerical treatment and prevents uncontrolled heating by two-body relaxation.
+With our choice of $f_{\star,\rm{fid}}$, which favours a larger number of particles in clusters, and consequently a larger initial size, no cluster is initially found with a half mass of less than $10\,\rm{pc}$.
+In Sect.~\ref{sec:fstar_influence}, we show the influence of decreasing the number of particles in clusters on their size.
+Figure~\ref{fig:MhalovsTime} complements Figs.~\ref{fig:R12vsRedshift1} and \ref{fig:R12vsRedshift2} by showing the time evolution of the virial mass of the halo that hosts the main cluster and corresponds to the halo of the final UFD.